Know Your Onions: Plot

 Following the events of "The New Deal", S.H.I.E.L.D.
-Director Alphonso "Mack" Mackenzie and Agent Deke Shaw convince Freddy Malick to let them protect him from the Chronicoms while he delivers the package he received so they can maintain history.
-Meanwhile, Agents Phil Coulson, Daisy Johnson, and Jemma Simmons regroup at Ernest "Hazard" Koenig's speakeasy so they can interrogate Freddy's contact, Viola; learning she is an agent of Hydra and that Malick is delivering what will become the organization's super soldier serum.
+Director Alphonso "Mack" Mackenzie and Agent Deke Shaw convince Wilfred "Freddy" Malick to let them protect him from the Chronicoms while he delivers the package he received so they can maintain history.
+Meanwhile, Agents Phil Coulson, Daisy Johnson, and Jemma Simmons regroup at Ernest "Hazard" Koenig's speakeasy so they can interrogate Malick's contact, Viola; learning she is an agent of Hydra and that Malick is delivering what will become the organization's super soldier serum.
 Due to Malick's involvement and having deduced where he is going, Koenig insists that the S.H.I.E.L.D. agents let him come with them, so they reluctantly bring him to their mobile headquarters, Zephyr One, just as their ally Enoch attempts to prevent an erratic Agent Melinda May from leaving.
-Coulson talks her down, but she responds apathetically to his being an LMD, much to the others' concerns.
-Koenig helps direct the team to Freddy's delivery location, learning of S.H.I.E.L.D., robotics, and time travel in the process.
+Coulson talks her down, but she responds apathetically to his being an |LMD, much to the others' concerns.
+Koenig helps direct the team to Malick's delivery location, learning of S.H.I.E.L.D., robotics, and time travel in the process.

 Once they are within communication range, Johnson tries to tell Shaw to kill Malick to prevent Hydra's rise in the future, but Mack orders him not to.
 Shaw ultimately spares Malick's life just as a group of Chronicoms attack them.
 The S.H.I.E.L.D. agents fight them off while Koenig and Enoch find Malick so the former can convince him not to make the delivery.
 Malick shoots his boss in the arm and leaves with a Hydra agent, securing their future as the Chronicoms are forced to leave due to a closing time window.
 Due to Zephyr One's time drive, the agents unexpectedly jump through time in order to follow the Chronicoms, leaving Enoch behind.
 Despite this, a recovering Koenig hires him to become his new bartender in exchange for information on how he, his speakeasy, and his descendants will go on to help S.H.I.E.L.D. in the future.

 Production

 Development

 After the sixth season finale of Agents of S.H.I.E.L.D. aired in August 2019, showrunners Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell revealed that the seventh season would feature the team trying to save the world from invasion by the Chronicoms.
-They use time travel to do this, allowing the season to explore the history of S.H.I.E.L.D., beginning in 1930s New York prior to the formation of S.H.I.E.L.D.
+They used time travel to do this, allowing the season to explore the history of S.H.I.E.L.D., beginning in 1930s New York prior to the formation of S.H.I.E.L.D.
 Later that month, one of the season's episodes was revealed to be titled "Know Your Onions" and written by Craig Titley.
 It was confirmed to be the second episode of the season in May 2020, when Eric Laneuville was revealed to have directed it.